istio/tools/protoc-gen-docs/README.md

 protoc --docs_out=camel_case_fields=false:output_directory input_directory/file.proto
 ```

-Using the 'custom_style_sheet' option, you can control the style sheet used when generating full stand-alone
+Using the `custom_style_sheet` option, you can control the style sheet used when generating full stand-alone
 HTML pages.
 You provide the URL of the style sheet as parameter, and the URL will be inserted into the generated
 HTML.